Extended Repayment Schedule (ERS) - JF Part B

 Extended Repayment Schedule (ERS)

-Providers may need longer than 30 days to repay the full amount of an overpayment and have the option to submit a Request for Extended Repayment Schedule (ERS) Form.
+Providers may need longer than 30 days to repay the full amount of an overpayment and therefore have the option to submit a Request for Extended Repayment Schedule (ERS) Form.
 When this has been determined, the ERS request must be submitted immediately and completely.
 Access the ERS form and Amortization Schedule from the Overpayment/Recoupment Forms webpage.

 If the request for ERS request is not completed correctly, the processing of the ERS request may be delayed.
-Each request for ERS will be evaluated to determine if the request for ERS will be granted.
+Each request for ERS will be evaluated to determine if the request will be granted.

-- Interest will accrue on any outstanding overpayments if overpayments are older than 30 days from date of Demand Letter before ERS request has been granted.
+Interest will accrue on any outstanding overpayments if overpayments are older than 30 days from date of Demand Letter before ERS request has been granted.
 To avoid accrued interest, submit ERS request right away.

-- If an ERS is approved and a provider misses one installment payment the provider is in default.
-The payment is considered missed if not received within 30 days after the payment due date.
+If an ERS is approved and a provider misses one installment payment the provider is in default.
+The payment is considered missed if not received within 30 days after the payment due date